BanshikaSharma/Accredian/README.md

 You are required to come up with a solution of the provided business case in the next section.

-Submission Requirements:
- Updated Resume (at max of 2 Pages),
- Jupyter Notebook

 Business Context:
 This case requires trainees to develop a model for predicting fraudulent transactions for a